antleypk/red_hat_test/README.md

     None of the .py file take input to function
     Run the python file from the dir that it lives in; relative file paths are present

-The unit tets can be run at all time by running "python3 master_ut.py"
+  The unit tets can be run at all TIMES by running "python3 master_ut.py".
-    individual unit test can be run via "python3 file_ut.py" The output will print to console
+      Individual unit tests can be run via "python3 file_ut.py" The output will print to console

 File Index:
   "install_wizard.sh" --Installs git